On May 29, 2014, the Illinois General Assembly took action that may reduce the number of local governments in the state. House Bill 5785

 GO TO 2040 recommends that local governments should explore ways to coordinate or consolidate services through collaborative and responsible decision making.
 Both horizontal (between non-overlapping units of government) and vertical (between overlapping units of government) service consolidation should be considered.
 It is important to note that there is no standard or optimal form of local governments because each community has its own unique challenges.

 It is imperative to ensure that local governments maintain the ability to solve problems with innovative solutions and integrate intergovernmental collaboration into their decision-making processes.
 House Bill 5785 would allow flexible accommodations for these unique challenges by enabling special districts to consolidate into counties, municipalities, and other special districts.
 Future legislation could include townships (which may have boundaries contiguous with special districts) in the list of eligible receiving governments and allow multiple receiving governments to take over a special district, as well as provide other flexible local government consolidation strategies.

 Local governments should continue to evaluate the potential consolidation of local services in metropolitan Chicago, and the implementation of recommendations from the Local Government Consolidation Commission by the Illinois General Assembly will help facilitate this process through legislation.
-Some local governments in northeastern Illinois, like DuPage County, are already investigating consolidation, and these efforts will be explored in a future Policy Update.
+Some local governments in northeastern Illinois, like DuPage County, are already investigating consolidation, and these efforts are explored in a subsequent Policy Update.